Anthony J. MacKay Student Paper Contest

 All other pages of your entry:

 Ensure that there is no identifying information (i.e. author name, educational affiliation) on the pages of your paper.
 The header should instead list your 6 digit code ONLY.
 This ensures that the paper can be rapidly anonymized for judging.
 Check out our sample entry.

 Can I submit my paper to the conference and to the contest?

 Yes!
 The contest and the conference are run separately, so if you are not chosen as a finalist you are still welcome to present your work during our scientific sessions.
-If you would like to submit your abstract to the conference for consideration, please submit it via the conference website (link: http://crpa-acrp.org/conference/?page_id=4978) by the March 31, 2017.
-You have until March 31st, 2017 to submit your contest entry.
+If you would like to submit your abstract to the conference for consideration, please submit it via the conference website (link: http://crpa-acrp.org/conference/?page_id=4978) by March 31, 2018.

 You will receive notice from the conference committee if your paper has been accepted into the scientific program.